Skip to main content

 1.2 Review of this policy

 This policy will be monitored by Kaplan Professional Awards (KPA) and any necessary amendments will be made and implemented at the earliest opportunity.
-As a minimum, KPA will review this and all associated policies on an annual basis as part of its ongoing quality assurance procedures.
+As a minimum, KPA will review this and all associated policies every 18 months as part of its ongoing quality assurance procedures.

 2. Approval criteria